cardano-foundation/CIPs/CIP-0072/README.md

 ### Categories
 `Categories` is a predefined enum with values defined in the CIP / schema, it is *NOT* a free text field, rationale for this is that dApp developers will have no idea what ontology / classification to use, which will likely result in many duplicates of the same thing.

-### Purpouse Field As an Array or as a Single Item?
+### Purpose Field As an Array or as a Single Item?
 It may have been visible that we have a `purpose` field, which can be: "SPEND" or "MINT", those fields directly map to what is allowed by a Cardano Smart Contract.
 As of the time of writing CIP - PlutusTx does not allow a script to be both of type: "SPEND" and "MINT", however, there are new languages on Cardano being worked on where they already allow one validator to be both spending UTxOs and minting tokens - all with the same script hash.
-To be open for the future it has been agreed to turn `purpouse` field into `purpouses` and make it a JSON array.
+To be open for the future it has been agreed to turn `purpose` field into `purposes` and make it a JSON array.

 ### Parametrised Scripts
 On Cardano, there are parametrised scripts, meaning that before compilation takes place, it is possible to pass certain parameters instead of using `Datum`.